 Also called the arousal index, this type of index is used more in diagnosis of apnea and studies of restless legs syndrome.

-Getting older causes increases sleep fragmentation.
-Most people experience this, although why this happens is unknown.
+Getting older causes increases in sleep fragmentation.
+Most people experience this, although why it happens is unclear.
 It is also a matter of some debate about whether this increased fragmentation is a normal part of aging or indicative of a subtle, underlying pathology.
 It may be that younger brains, being more plastic (malleable) than old brains, need to get back to sleep faster.
 The young and old may have the same number of awakeings during the night, but the young fall back to sleep faster and don't even remember their brief awakings.
 In any case, the nighttime fragmentation is frustrating and unpleasant, and perhaps more importantly leads to sleepiness during the day.
 This is a major and non-critical detriment to quality of life and the kind of thing we at Sleepdex are trying to combat.

 There are medications that can help seniors sleep, and choices such as daylight exposure, exercise, abstaining from evening caffeine, and good sleep hygiene can help.